solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

     1. To create Azure resources, you need to be authenticated from VS Code.
 Open a new intergated terminal in VS Code.
 Then, complete the following steps:

-    !!! task "Step 1: Authenticate with `az` for post-provisioning tasks"
+    !!! note "Step 1: Authenticate with `az` for post-provisioning tasks"

     2. Log into the Azure CLI `az` using the command below.